The polarized degree of irrationality of $K3$ surfaces

 \section{Abstract}

-Given a polarized variety $(X,L)$ we use an elementary observation to produce projections of low degree $ X\subset \mathbb{P}(H^0(L^\vee)) \dashrightarrow \mathbb P ^r $ via vector bundles.
-In the case of surfaces this observation can be used to show that maps of the degree at most $d$ move in families.
-In the case of polarized $K3$ surfaces we study the most special projections up to genus $6$ and we give a new upper bound for higher genera.
-As a different application of our construction we exhibit new rational map of low degree for some hyper-K\"ahler varieties, abelian varieties and Gushel-Mukai threefolds.
+Given a polarized variety $(X,L)$, we construct and study projections of low degree $ X\dashrightarrow \mathbb{P}(H^0(L^\vee)) \dashrightarrow \mathbb P ^n $ using the associated kernel bundles.
+As an application, we can show that the degree of irrationality of a very general $(1,6)-$polarized abelian surface, as well as that of a very general $K3$ surface of genus $6$ is $3$.
+We also give new upper bounds on the degree of irrationality of $K3$ surfaces of any genus.
+We study the family of projections of minimal degree of a very general $K3$ surface of genus $4,5,6$.
+As a different application of our construction, we exhibit new generically finite rational maps of low degree from some hyper-K\"ahler varieties and abelian varieties to projective spaces.